rohitdlb/MultiAssetPortfolioAnalyser/README.md

 Get source code from Git repository

-Use PyCharm or any other IDE as convenient
+Use PyCharm Professional or any other IDE as convenient

 Inside the Project directory, run
 - For Windows: